NeurodataWithoutBorders/pynwb/docs/source/example.rst

     from pynwb.spec import NWBGroupSpec

+    # A list of NWBAttributeSpec objects to specify new attributes
     addl_attributes = [...]
+    # A list of NWBDatasetSpec objects to specify new datasets
     addl_datasets = [...]
+    # A list of NWBDatasetSpec objects to specify new groups
     addl_groups = [...]
     spec = NWBGroupSpec('A custom NWB type',
                         attributes = addl_attributes,